-and we also assumed without loss of generality $u_2\neq 0$.
-In particular, the third diagonal entry is negative, thus this matrix posses at least a negative eigenvalue and from \cite[Corollary 3.14]{f2024} we obtain $\max\HD(X)\leq 4-1=3$ and since by testing points $\bu$ on the real plane we get both one or three critical points it follows $\HD(X)=\lbrace 1,3\rbrace$. \paragraph{}
+where we assumed without loss of generality $u_2\neq 0$.
+In particular, the third diagonal entry is negative, thus this matrix possesses at least one negative eigenvalue and from \cite[Corollary 3.14]{f2024} we obtain $\max\HD(X)\leq 4-1=3$.
+By testing points $\bu$ in the real plane, we get both one or three critical points and thus it follows $\HD(X)=\lbrace 1,3\rbrace$.

 The parametrization for the vHD correspondence, see Subsection~\ref{ssec:corrdual}, is